Isaaq genocide: Mass arrests in Hargeisa

 The government, upon hearing of the SNM attack on Burao, began rounding up Isaaq men fearing they would assist an SNM attack on Hargeisa.
-Detainees were taken to a number of locations including Birjeeh (a former military headquarters of the 26th Division of the Somali Armed Forces), Malka-Durduro (a military compound), the Central Prison of Hargeisa, the headquarters of NSS (National Security Service), the headquarters of the Military Police as well as other secret detention centres.
+Detainees were taken to several locations including Birjeeh (a former military headquarters of the 26th Division of the Somali Armed Forces), Malka-Durduro (a military compound), the Central Prison of Hargeisa, the headquarters of NSS (National Security Service), the headquarters of the Military Police as well as other secret detention centres.
 Isaaq military officers were one of the first groups to be arrested.
-According to Human Rights Watch's Africa Watch, some 700 Isaaqs from the armed forces were brought to one prison, this particular prison was already overcrowded, an additional 70 military personnel were then also brought for detention (40 from Gabiley and 30 from Hargeisa).
-Arrests were done at such scale that, to make room for the Isaaqs detainees, all non-Isaaqs were released, including those sentenced to death or life imprisonment for murder and drug-related offences.
+According to Human Rights Watch's Africa Watch, some 700 Isaaqs from the armed forces were brought to one prison; this particular prison was already overcrowded, and an additional 70 military personnel were then also brought for detention (40 from Gabiley and 30 from Hargeisa).
+Arrests were done at such a scale that, to make room for the Isaaq detainees, all non-Isaaqs were released, including those sentenced to death or life imprisonment for murder and drug-related offences.
 Some of those released to make room for Isaaq detainees were given arms and made guards over Isaaq detainees whilst others joined the military.